-Recognizing the country's sociopolitical context, societal expectations and norms were observed as major barriers to accessing both information and health services at the individual level.
-Males in the beneficiary group mentioned that it "it takes a lot to talk about sex" and highlighted the importance of knowing "whom to talk with" (BM, #8, 19-years) All groups mentioned that they were unable to freely speak about sex with their parents, shown by "although I can speak about sex with my friends and girlfriend, I am not able to speak about it with my parents."
+Recognizing the country's sociopolitical context, soci expectations and norms were observed as major barriers to accessing both information and health services at the individual level.
+Males in the beneficiary group mentioned that it "it takes a lot to talk about sex" and highlighted the importance of knowing "whom to talk with" (BM, #8, 19-year left) Ill groups mentioned that they were unable to freely speak about sex with their parent shown by "although I can speak about sex with my friends and girlfriend, I am not able left peak about it with my parents."
 (NBM, #30, 18-years).
 In addition to the topic being taboo, adolescents further explained that they assumed by asking questions about sex their parents would automatically assume that they are sexually active which was contrary to the highly encouraged practice of abstinence.